Stochastic heterogeneous SIR model with infection-age dependent infectivity on large random graphs: Technical supporting results

-\subsubsection{Step 1: Convergence of $\LAg \mu, \eps^N \RAg$ to zero}
+\subsubsection{Step 1: Convergence of $\langle \mu, \eps^N \rangle$ to zero}

-\\ Since $k$ is continuous $\mu \otimes \nu$ almost everywhere, in particular, $k(x, .)$ is continuous $\nu$ almost everywhere for $x$ on a measurable set $\cA\subset \cX$ such that $\mu(\cA)= 1$.
+\\ Since $k$ is $(\mu \otimes \nu)$-a.e. continuous, in particular, $k(x, .)$ is $\nu$-a.e. continuous for $x$ on a measurable set $\cA\subset \bX$ such that $\mu(\cA)= 1$.
 For any $x\in \cA$, thanks to the Portmanteau theorem, see e.g. \cite{JS03}, Subsection IV.3a on the "Weak Convergence of Probability Measures", $\eps^N(x)$ converges to 0.
 Remark as compared to the classical version of Portmanteau theorem that we allow $\nu^N$ and $\nu$ to be general non-negative finite measure rather than probability measures, given that the proof is not difficult to adapt for this setting.
 As a consequence of Lebesgue's dominated convergence theorem, recalling that $\eps^N$ is bounded (by 1 under our assumption), we deduce